HillaryFan/My-Champion-Labs/PILOT.md

 - whether the output changed a decision, test, framing, or next step;
 - whether the buyer requested deeper work;
 - burden required to produce the result;
+- which parts depended on the original human scaffold;
+- which coordination or capability patterns appeared transferable;
+- whether comparable value can be produced across more than one case;
 - limitations and failure modes.

 ## Decision logic